mechmotum/mechmotum.github.io/content/setup-development-environment.rst

    $ conda env create -f myproject-env.yml
    $ conda activate myproject

-Now, you can run pip inside the Conda environment to install the PyPi package for SymPy:
+Now, you can run pip inside the Conda environment to install the PyPI package for SymPy:

 .. code-block:: bash